 Frequently Asked Questions

-Mercy Partners was established by the Queensland Sisters of Mercy to ensure their ministries were preserved and remained true to their charism, and they continue to serve Godโs mission into the future.
+Mercy Partners was established by the Queensland Sisters of Mercy to ensure their ministries were preserved and remained true to their charism, and they continue to serve God’s mission into the future.

-Across Australia, Mercy Partnersโ ministries work in the fields of:
+Across Australia, Mercy Partners’ ministries work in the fields of:

-- Education
+• Education

-- Health
+• Health

-- Aged Care and Community Services
+• Aged Care and Community Services

-- Family and Disability Services and Commercial Services
+• Family and Disability Services, and

 To view a timeline of the history of Mercy Partners, please visit our History page.

 Mercy Partners is the civil owner and canonical sponsor of its ministries.
-The Mercy Partners Stewards and Board work together to provide this canonical sponsorship and civil oversight.
-The Board meets monthly, and the Mercy Partners Stewards and Board meet regularly.
+The Mercy Partners Steward Representatives and Board work together to provide this canonical sponsorship and civil oversight.
+The Board meets monthly, and the Mercy Partners Steward Representatives and Board meet regularly.
+The role of the Board is to manage the operation of Mercy Partners and to ensure that it fulfils its canonical responsibilities and honours the stewardship agreement with its ministries.

 Mercy Partners Board Directors are appointed by the Stewards or the Board itself based on skills, background, and expertise.
 Mercy Partners Board Directors represent diverse industry, corporate, governance and Church experience.

 Mercy Partners is open to religious congregations who are seeking security for their ministries within a PJP in the Catholic Church.
 Religious congregations can apply to transfer a ministry to Mercy Partners, and with approval from the Board and Stewards, the partnership is formalised with Mercy Partners becoming a canonical sponsor and civil owner.
-Please visit ourย Join the PJP page.
+Please visit our Join the PJP page.

 Have a question?